cjph8914/2020_benfords/README.md

-# I don't Beleive this analysis is valid because the underlying precinct populations don't follow Benford's law
+# I don't beleive this analysis is valid because the underlying precinct populations don't follow Benford's law

 # First digit visualization of in selected counties/cities in the 2020 presidential election.